2013 Frankfurt Motor Show and Toyota

 from Toyota’s press release:

 Making it’s World Premiere at the 2013 Frankfurt Motor Show, the Yaris Hybrid-R concept car combines the advanced technology of the compact volume seller Toyota Yaris Hybrid with high-performance engineering inspired by Toyota’s racing prototype, the TS030 HYBRID, which participated at Le Mans and in the World Endurance Championship.
-The result is a highly focused concept car dedicated to maximising driving pleasure on road and on track.
+The result is a highly focused concept car dedicated to maximizing driving pleasure on-road and on track.